LitraTech/ltme_node/README.md

 `~average_factor` (integer, default: 1): Number of neighboring measurements to be combined and averaged.
 Only integers &ge; 1 and &le; 8 are allowed.
 Averaging reduces jitter but angular resolution will also decrease by the same factor.

+`~shadow_filter_strength` (integer, default: 50): Indicates how data post-processing stage will filter scan artifacts caused by veiling effect.
+This effect usually occurs when the edge of an object is scanned and manifests itself in the form of a series of points spreading out along the ray direction.
+Only integers &ge; 0 and &le; 100 are allowed.
+Larger value leads to more aggressive filtering.

 # Utilities

 ## update_firmware